cowtowncoder/low-gc-membuffers/README.md

 GC overhead minimization is achieved by use of direct ByteBuffers (memory allocated outside of GC-prone heap); and bounded nature by only supporting storage of simple byte sequences where size is explicitly known.

+Conceptually memory buffers are just simple circular buffers (ring buffers) that holds a sequence of primitive values, bit like arrays, but in a way that allows dynamic automatic resizings of the underlying storage.
-Conceptually memory buffers are just simple circular buffers (ring buffers); library supports efficient reusing and sharing of underlying segments for sets of buffers, although for many use cases single buffer suffices.
+Kibrary supports efficient reusing and sharing of underlying segments for sets of buffers, although for many use cases a single buffer suffices.

+There are two dimensions in which buffers vary:

+1. Type of primitive value contained: currently `byte` and `long` variants are implemente, but others (like `int` or `char`) will be easy to add as needed
+2. Whether sequences are "chunky" -- sequences consists of 'chunks' created by distinct `appendEntry()` calls (and retrieved in exactly same sized chunks with `getNextEntry()`) -- or "streamy", meaning that values are coalesced and form a logical stream (so multiple `appendEntry()` calls may be coalesced into just one entry returned by `getNextEntry()`).

+Since Java has no support for "generic primitives", there are separate classes for all combinations: currently meaning there are 4 flavors of buffers:

+* for `byte` (using `MemBuffersForBytes`)
+** `ChunkyBytesMemBuffer` (from `Chunky
+** `StreamyBytesMemBuffer`
+* for `long` (using `MemBuffersForLongs`)
+** `ChunkyLongsMemBuffer`
+** `StreamyLongsMemBuffer`

 ## Fancier stuff: multiple buffers